PHILOSOPHY PATHWAYS ISSN 2043-0728

 First a little detour.

 In Easter Week 1959, a group of philosophers gathered together at Downside Abbey, near Bath in Somerset to discuss the possibility of metaphysics.
-I would never have known about this had I not come across a slim red volume, Prospect for Metaphysics, Ian Ramsay, Ed.
+I would never have known about this had I not come across a slim red volume, Prospect for Metaphysics, Ian Ramsey, Ed.
 (London Unwin 1961) in an Oxford second hand book shop.
 I was a graduate student at the time (this was around 1980) trying to accommodate the vastly different perspectives of F.H.
 Bradley and Wittgenstein, and the book came just at the right moment.
 In the late 50's logical positivism -- inspired originally by Wittgenstein's Tractatus Logico-Philosophicus but most popularly represented in A.J.
 Ayer's Language, Truth and Logic -- was still seen as the main threat to metaphysics.
 But the general consensus amongst the participants was that metaphysicians have better things to do than spend all their time attacking positivism.

 My first impression of the book was that it had a bit too much theology for my taste.
 I'm glad I got over that first impression.